 Reading fluency, comprehension levels and spelling accuracy are assessed using diagnostic tests.
 Additional diagnostic tests are used as necessary.
 The tests are delivered every 6 months to evaluate the interventions being delivered.
 For pupils who are withdrawn from curriculum lessons to access support, the results of the diagnostic tests are shown on the Individual Education Profiles posted home.

 Key Stage 4 - Curriculum Implementation

 What will our pupils study?

-All pupils who have identified barriers to fulfilling their have full access to GCSE examinations as well as opportunities for individualised learning pathways.
+All pupils who have identified barriers to fulfilling their potential have full access to GCSE examinations as well as opportunities for individualised learning pathways.
 Their GCSE results are included in those for each faculty.
 The majority of these pupils achieve, or better, their predicted examination results.

 How will our pupils be assessed?

 A wide range of tests, endorsed by the examination boards, are used in Key Stage 4 to identify pupils who may qualify for additional support or access arrangements.

 The department is situated in a bespoke learning support unit.
 Pupils can be withdrawn to access literacy/numeracy programmes of study.
 These programmes are delivered by the learning support staff and other agencies.

 There are also well-equipped disability rooms with shower, toilets and storage facilities.
 Currently there are 12 Teaching Assistants, some full-time and some part-time, who provide in-class support as well as individual support.

 There are two part-time Learning Mentors and a Deputy SENDCO who offer support for a pupil's personal learning targets as well as providing opportunities to develop self-esteem and confidence.
 The Special Educational Needs and Disability Co-ordinator (SENDCo) works closely with parents and staff to support the pupils.